chanweibin/DataAutomation/README.md

 ToDo:
 1. Remove get serial number and model number, get those info from CheckModel and CheckSN (from initDut)
 2. Use df.merge(df2, on="Name"), sort keep it off
-3. Make 2 dataFrame, only keep programming accuracy result for one, where graph is going to be gen from there (programming)
+3. Make dataFrame for each test, only keep programming accuracy result for one, where graph is going to be gen from there (programming)
 4. Only takes raw data, then calculate specs
 5. Tempco
 6. Add option to collect only data, or plot graph